RMichelsen/nimble/README.md

 # Nimble
-Nimble is modal (vim-like) editor written in Rust.
+Nimble is modal (vim-like) text editor written in Rust.
 Feel free to try it out :)

 ## Features
 - Vim-like movement, motions and editing